lannes/Flutter-AdaptiveCards/README.md

 * Now have a couple samples that pull from adaptivecards.io github repo
 * lab.dart can now run against any adaptive card local or remote.
 See [example readme](example/README.md)
 * used VS Code plugin `dart import` to organize imports
+* android with Java 17
+  * gradle upgrade from 5.6.2 to 7.4.2
+  * upgraded kotlin version to 1.8.22
+  * added `--add-opens=java.base/java.io=ALL-UNNAMED` to jvm args to run on Java 17 (Java 16+)

 _________________________________________________________________________